Lazytangent/migrations-demo-with-sequelize/README.md

 ## Why?

-When your application has been used by some number of people already and your database is storing information that makes your users want to continue to use your application, you won't want to just throw away all that data if you need to make changes to your database tables.
-This means that un-migrating to make a change on a pre-existing migration, then re-migrating to apply those changes, which clears your tables as a side effect, is not ideal.
-Instead, it is preferred to generate a new migration that makes the changes you need to your database tables, so that you can just run the new migration(s) without ever purging your database tables of the data that have come from your users.
+If you need to make changes to your database tables and you have a large number of active users, you should always retain the already collected data you've received from those active users.
+Un-migrating then re-migrating to make changes to the database clears your tables as a side-effect.
+That is not ideal.
+It is preferred that you generate a new migration containing only the needed changes.
+This will prevent you from purging the already collected data from your database tables.

 ## Phase 0: Getting Started